nilay7798/image_gallery/README.md

 # Image Gallery View
-A new plugin to show the list of network image and show it in a gallery view with hero animation
+A new plugin to show the list of network image and show it in a gallery view with hero animation support null safety

 ## Getting Started
     Feature